nexiality/documentation/commands/excel/saveRange(var,file,worksheet,range).md

 ### Description
-This command is used to save a range of the cell data from an Excel worksheet.
+This command saves a range of the cell data from an Excel worksheet.
 The cell range is expected in the common Excel address format of **`<Start Cell>:<End Cell>`**.

-### Parameter(s)
+### Parameters
 - **var** - this parameter is used to save the cell range value
 - **file** -  this parameter is the source file path
 - **worksheet** \- this parameter is the name of the excel sheet